cmu-mars/cmu-robotics/documents/p2-cp3.md

 - different localization techniques for different sensors and different parts of the map
 - different map characteristics:
      - extensive glass corridors require ultrasound sensor and associated localization changes (rather than kinect)
-     - large open space configured for poster session requires switch to SLAM, or different local planner for extensive obstacle avoidance
+     - large open space configured for poster session requires switch to SLAM, or different local planner for extensive obstacle avoidance.
+Different planners may have different degrees of reliability in the presence of crowds (e.g., follow-the-carrot is time optimal because it follows a straight line but less reliable than elastic band, because it does not adjust the trajectory of the robot in the presence of obstacles).
-     - part of building with beacons requires reconfiguration to use them for localization, but that part of software not running when not in that area.
+     - part of building with beacons requires reconfiguration to use them for localization, but the part of the software that makes use of them should not be running when not in that area.

 ## Test Data

 No specific test data will be required for this challenge problem, other than that sent in response to the th/ready endpoint.
 The candidate maps will be delivered for inspection by Lincoln Labs.
 The maps will include (a) the graph of waypoints, indicating their location in meters from an origin, (b) properties associated with each edge and node (including whether it is a charging station, the lighting conditions along the path, and the crowdedness of the corridors).

 >TODO: Need to be clear about what is known by the DAS (definitely waypoints and locations) and what is not (e.g., do we know up front the properties of the map - if not, which ones are hidden from us?)
+Perhaps a possibility would be adding knowledge with some degree of uncertainty (e.g., the existence of a crowd will be known with certainty once the robot gets close to it, but before that, the likelihood of a crowd in some part of the map is abstracted as a probability distribution - same for current light conditions).

 ## Test Parameters